rikosintie/Kali-mac/README.md

 An oldie but goodie!
 SNMP is a valuable tool for a network engineer or pentester.
 It's surprising how many devices are deployed with a community string of "public".
 Using SNMP you can retrieve a lot of information about the devices.

+This is a good video on snmp enumeration in [Kali](https://www.youtube.com/watch?v=zYqSOcbVZ4k).
+The built in tools are good and I will show how to install vendor specific MIBs to extend your scanning.

+I have a python script that that wraps several nmap scripts for ease of use.
+You can grab it [here](https://github.com/rikosintie/nmap-python).
+See script 14 for snmp.

+### Installing snmp

 - `sudo apt install snmp`

 Due to license issues the MIBs disabled by default.
 To enable them simply comment out the